Equational Theories

 \[ L_a (x,b) = (x/\phi _b(a), b); \quad R_a (x,b) = (x \phi _b(a), b) \]

-so 3 is satisfied.
+so Equation 2 is satisfied.

-We can also verify some cases of 3.
-If \(y\) is a square, then the claim already follows from 2 since \(Sy=0\) is a unit.
+Now we verify Equation 3.
+If \(y\) is a square, then the claim already follows from Equation 2 since \(Sy=0\) is a unit.
 Otherwise, for \(y \in \mathbb {Q}^\times \) and \(b \in G \backslash \{ 0\} \), we have to show that

 \[ L_{(y,b)} R_{(y,b)} a = R_b a = a+b \]